 - Misplaced Wildlife: There are no skunks in Alaska.

 - Mixed Race: Ted's mother was black, but his father, Thunder Jack, is white.

 - Rampage from a Nail: Near the end of the film, Ted learns that the reason Demon is so vicious is due to a bad tooth.

 - Snow Means Love: Ted and Barb's first kiss (And Demon and Nana's first show of affection towards each other) happens during a light snowfall.

-- Special Effects Failure: Played for Laughs during Ted's nightmare where the wailing baby is clearly Cuba Gooding Jr's face on it.
+- Special Effects Failure: Played for Laughs during Ted's nightmare where the wailing baby clearly has Cuba Gooding Jr's face on it.

 - Truth in Television: The film is actually a surprisingly realistic look at life in a small, remote Alaskan town.